A treatment specifically for OIC

 Stop taking other laxatives before you start taking Relistor tablets.
 You may resume laxatives after 3 days if needed.

 Take three 150-mg tablets, for a total of 450 mg each day, in the morning.
-Take Relistor only during use of your opioid medication.
+It is important to take Relistor as prescribed by your healthcare provider, which is usually for the duration of your opioid therapy.
 Your doctor may change your dose if you have kidney or liver problems.

 Relistor should be taken at least 30 minutes before eating your first meal of the day.
 Do not eat food right before taking Relistor.